awsdocs/amazon-sns-developer-guide/doc_source/sns-send-custom-platform-specific-payloads-mobile-devices.md

 }
 ```

-In this example, Amazon SNS sets the `apns-push-type` APNs header to `alert` for the message\.
-When Amazon SNS detects that `content-available` is set to `1`, it sets the header to `background.`
+In this example, Amazon SNS sets the `apns-push-type` APNs header for the message to `background`\.
+When Amazon SNS detects that the `apn` dictionary contains the `content-available` key set to `1`—and doesn't contain any other keys that can trigger user interactions—it sets the header to `background`\.